 The good news is you’ll have more amenities than you would if choosing to camp in an RV or tent.
 For example, you’ll have access to air conditioning, a mini-fridge, a sink with a prep area, a microwave, electrical outlets, a workspace, and much more.
 There are lots of options to explore if you want to stay at McKinney Falls State Park.

 If you wish to go fishing, there are plenty of great spots here in the park.
-You can choose to fish at either Onion River or Williamson River, and you don’t even need a fishing license.
-Just bring your fishing pole, find a good spot, and relax right there by the water.
-There is even a fishing tip sheet you can get at the park to help you out.
+You can choose to fish at either Onion Creek or Williamson Creek, and you don’t even need a fishing license.
+Just bring your fishing pole and bait, find a good spot, and relax right there by the water.
+There is even a fishing tip sheet you can get at the park, with tips and fishing regulations to help you out.

-Geocaching is like modern day treasure hunting, and when you visit this state park, you’ll have the opportunity to join in on this exciting game.
+Geocaching is like modern-day treasure hunting, and when you visit this state park, you’ll have the opportunity to join in on this exciting game.
 All you have to do is go to geocaching.com, download the GPS coordinates for the caches located in the park, and start searching!
 There are lots of them located in the park, some easier or harder to find than others.
+Make sure to leave the caches in the same condition you found them so that others can also enjoy the adventure.

 Here at the park, not only do they allow you to bring your bike, but you have the option to choose whether you want to go mountain biking or road biking.
-As mentioned before, Onion Creek Hike and Bike Trail is the perfect trail for bicyclers, but there are other options to look into as well.
+The Onion Creek Hike and Bike Trail is the perfect trail for bikers, but there are other options to look into as well.
+The park also offers several paved biking trails for visitors looking for a more smooth ride.
+These trails are wide and enjoyable without being too difficult.
+You can also navigate the park on your bike if you want.

 Rock Shelter Trail

 Unlike the Onion Creek Hike and Bike Trail, this trail is open only to hikers, giving it a little bit of a different feel.
-On this trail, you’ll not only get to immerse yourself in the nature around you, but you’ll also get to see where early visitors to the area first camped.
-This is a popular trail, and when you visit during the off season, you’ll be less bothered by the heat.
+On this one-mile trail, you’ll not only get to immerse yourself in the nature around you, but you’ll also get to see where early visitors to the area first camped.
+This is a popular trail, and when you visit during the offseason, you’ll find it to be less crowded and cooler.

 Onion Creek Hike and Bike Trail

-There are almost nine total miles of trails available to you here at McKinney Falls State Park, and Onion Creek Hike and Bike Trail is one of the most popular.
-This three-mile trail is perfect for those that want to go for an easy stroll.
-People walk, run, and bike on this trail all the time, but if you come during the off season, you won’t have to worry about it being too crowded.
+There are almost nine total miles of trails available to you to explore here at McKinney Falls State Park, and the Onion Creek Hike and Bike Trail is one of the most popular.
+This 2.8-mile trail takes you all over the park and is not overly challenging.
+You can walk, run, and bike on this trail all year-round, but it will be less busy if you come to the park during the off-season.
+Hikers and bikers can also make use of the picnic benches and restrooms situated along the banks of the creek.